The Black Swan Pub

 - Beer: a good selection of Badger Ales, as well as the usual range of wines, spirits and soft drinks.

-- Food: although the Black Swan uses the phrase ‘pub restaurant’ in its advertising, it is actually just a pub that serves food: you make a note of your table number, and order at the bar.
-The pub’s website states (in October 2015) that “we use regional food partners, typically from family businesses like us, who provide us with quality ingredients …” blah, blah.
+- Food: The pub’s website states (in October 2015) that “we use regional food partners, typically from family businesses like us, who provide us with quality ingredients …” blah, blah.
 The Black Swan is operated by a large, centrally managed chain, so it offers standard pub grub from the standard Hall and Woodhouse menu rather than hand-crafted gastro-pub delicacies.
-The quality is generally OK, prices are reasonable, and the service is usually quick and efficient.
+The quality is usually pretty good, prices are reasonable, and the service is almost always quick and efficient.
 Just don’t take the ‘pub restaurant’ marketing blurb too seriously.